kavehmz/ai-deriven-ui-concept/prompt.md

 The Deriv API token is **not** a backend environment variable—it's provided by each user through the UI:

 1. User enters their personal Deriv API token in the frontend
-2. Frontend sends the token to backend with requests that need authentication
+2. Frontend connects directly to Deriv WebSocket with the token
-3. Backend uses the token to call Deriv API on the user's behalf
-4. Each user trades with their own account
+3. Each user trades with their own account

 This enables:
 - Real portfolio/positions display for the logged-in user